awsdocs/amazon-transcribe-developer-guide/doc_source/API_ListMedicalTranscriptionJobs.md

 Required: No

  ** [MaxResults](#API_ListMedicalTranscriptionJobs_RequestSyntax) **   <a name="transcribe-ListMedicalTranscriptionJobs-request-MaxResults"></a>
-The maximum number of medical transcription jobs to return in the response\.
-IF there are fewer results in the list, this response contains only the actual results\.
+ The maximum number of medical transcription jobs to return in each page of results\.
+If there are fewer results than the value you specify, only the actual results are returned\.
+If you do not specify a value, the default of 5 is used\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Maximum value of 100\.
 Required: No